dgraph-io/charts/helmfiles/mutual_tls/README.md

 ### Generate Certificates and Keys

 First you need to generate certificates and keys for Dgraph Alpha service and Dgraph Zero service.
-There's a script that can help automate creating certificates and keys, as well as a helm value `secrets.yaml` that can be use for the helm chart.
+There's a script that can help automate creating certificates and keys, as well as a helm value `secrets.yaml` that can be used for the helm chart.
 See [README.md](../../charts/dgraph/scripts/README.md).

 You can run this locally with: